 On and on we go.
 After a few moments, we usually can’t even remember our train of thoughts and have difficulty tracing them back to a starting point.
 The problem is, there really is no beginning nor an end — just a cycle of self-talk that those being truly mindful seek to eliminate.

-Andy Puddicombe, in this TEDSalon Talk in 2012, says all it takes is 10 mindful minutes to produce profound mental and emotional benefits ― like an increase in focus, calm, and clarity ― and advocates we humans do more of nothing.
+Andy Puddicombe, says in his TED Talk, that all it takes is 10 mindful minutes to produce profound mental and emotional benefits ― like an increase in focus, calm, and clarity ― and advocates we humans do more of nothing.
 We live from one distraction to the next, and one thought to the next, when simply doing nothing is so much more beneficial.